Beauty through the Decades

 “I’ve always liked to play and have fun with my hair and makeup.
 It hasn’t just always been about looking pretty.
 I like strong individual looks”

-NOW: Now that I am in my late 60s I wear very little makeup.
+NOW: I am 70 and wear very little makeup.
 I want it to be quick and have impact.
 Laura Mercier tinted moisturizer which I find is light and has great coverage.
 I am in love with red lips.
-MAC Ruby Woo is one of my favorites and also from Sportsgirl ‘Pout About it’ in color ‘Bombshell’ a really great quality, value for money lipstick.
+MAC Ruby Woo is one of my favorites and also from Sportsgirl ‘Pout About it’ in-color ‘Bombshell’ a really great quality, value for money lipstick.
 My eyes are mostly left bare except in the evening I like to wear mascara, Max Factor 2000 Calorie does the job.
 My hair is once again long and has grown into a lovely grey but still dark underneath.
 I mostly wear it in a plait or create a few twists.
 I love healthy, shiny hair and this I achieve after shampooing and conditioning by adding a few drops of Aveda Brilliant Emollient Finishing Gloss.

 FRAGRANCE: The scent I remember growing up with was the rosewater my mother would splash all over her body after bathing, believe it or not, she would also use it in the sweet syrup she made to pour over her Greek cakes and biscuits.
 Today I also keep a bottle in the bathroom AND the pantry.
 The first perfume I bought for myself was from Avon called ‘Here’s My Heart.’
 I felt so grown up.
 Then came patchouli oil, that’s when love was all around.
 I soon became a Chanel No 5 girl until my daughter bought me a bottle of Frederic Malle Carnal Flower.
 Love it, used for special occasions only.
-In my handbag, I always carry L’occitane, Rose 4 Reines solid perfume which is a convenient size especially when traveling.
+In my handbag, I carry L’occitane, Rose 4 Reines solid perfume- which is a convenient size especially when traveling.
+I think they have stopped making it so I will need to find a substitute.
 I like subtleness in a fragrance.♥

 Images courtesy of Dimitra Silverman.